Bylaws

 Subsection One: Administration

-Upon the passage of these Bylaws, all prior Officers who have chosen to take positions within the Administration shall take their positions within it and immediately commence work on taking all actions, measures, and procedures necessary to fulfill the provisions of these Bylaws and commence a prompt election of the first Assembly.
+Upon the passage of these Bylaws, all prior Officers who have chosen to take positions within the Administration shall take their positions within it and immediately commence work on taking all actions, measures, and procedures necessary to fulfill the provisions of these Bylaws and commence a prompt election of the first Organizing Committee.
 The Executive Director may temporarily commission directorships until the Organizing Committee can be formed.

-Subsection Three: Assembly
+Subsection Two: Assembly

-Subsection Four: Existing Policy
+Subsection Three: Existing Policy

 Existing policies, procedures, and standing rules of the Organization shall continue following the enactment of these Bylaws, unless these Bylaws contravene any lesser document.
 In the event of a contradiction, these Bylaws shall take precedence, and the appropriate authority shall rewrite or nullify the infringing document.